jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 test_index_error
 *********************************************************************************

-The IndexError_ is raised when I try to get an item from a list_ but use a number that points to something that is NOT in it
+IndexError_ is raised when I try to get an item from a list_ but use a number that points to something that is NOT in it

 red: make it fail
 #################################################################################